mjtier/aws-cloud-infrastucture-experimental/README.md

 ## SSH Key

-Create an SSH key for the *terraform* user.
+Create an SSH key to be used in AWS key pair.

-`ssh-keygen -f mykey`
+`ssh-keygen -f ec2_key`

+This will along with our security group automation will allow us to SSH into each running instance in the autoscaling group.

-## Creat an S3 bucket for db export & import scripts
+## Creat a configuration S3 bucket
+We need an S3 bucket to pull the configurations from for the dynamically created ec2 instances in the auto scaling group.

 `aws s3 mb s3://scripts --region us-east-1`